Pluripotential theory on Teichm\"uller space II -- Poisson integral formula: The Monge-Amp ere measure of extremal lengths

 We claim $i(F,G_\infty)\ne 0$.
-Otherwise $G_\infty$ is topologically equivalent to $F$ since $F$ is essentially complete, and so is $H_\infty$ (cf. \cite{MR662738}).
-This means $i(F,H_\infty)=0$.
+Otherwise, $L(F)=L(G_\infty)=L(H_\infty)$ since $F$ is essentially complete (cf. \cite{MR662738}).
 On the other hand, from \cite[Theorem 5.2]{MR3330544}, the limit $H_\infty$ is disjoint from the parabolic loci of the Kleinian manifold asssociated to $\varphi_0$ and satisfies $i(H_\infty,H')=0$ for any $H'\in \mathcal{MF}$ such that $L(H')$ coincides with the ending lamination of a geometrically infinite end of the Kleinian manifold associated to $\varphi_0$.
-This is a contradiction.
+In particular, $L(H_\infty)$ is not realizable in the Kleinian manifold associated to $\varphi_0$.
+This contradicts the realizability of $F$.

 Since $i(F,G_\infty)\ne 0$, there is a constant $\epsilon_0>0$ such that $i(F,G_{x_n})\ge \epsilon_0$ for sufficiently large $n$.
 Hence,

 and